Health and Safety Excellence program: Frequently asked questions

 Why should I join the program?

-Our new program provides businesses with the opportunity to invest in their workplace health and safety and drastically improve their workplace culture.
+Our program provides businesses with the opportunity to invest in their workplace health and safety and drastically improve their workplace culture.
 The program helps businesses create a healthier and safer workplace, which could result in lower premium rates, earning rebates and recognition.

 How does the program work?